cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

-- commitment_with_proof (OPTIONAL), an octet string, representing a serialized commitment and commitment_proof, as the first element outputted by the Commit operation.
+- commitment_with_proof (OPTIONAL), an octet string, representing a serialized commitment and commitment_proof, as the first element outputted by the CommitWithNym operation.
 If not supplied, it defaults to the empty string ("").
 - header (OPTIONAL), an octet string containing context and application